Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintA/us004/01.requirements-engineering/Readme.md

-# US04- HRM intends to assign one or more competences to an employee
+# US004 -  As an HRM, I want to assign one or more skills to a collaborator

 ## 1. Requirements Engineering